-A photo collection of Mighty Girls honoring the women who fought for our right to vote.
+A photo collection of Mighty Girls who honored the suffragists who fought for women's right to vote this Halloween!

 On Halloween, many Mighty Girls took the opportunity to honor their heroes — and encourage adults to exercise their hard-earned right to vote this Election Day!
 These Mighty Girls dressed up as suffragists, or suffragettes as they were often called in Britain, paying tribute to the bold women who fought for women's right to vote.
 In America, the fight for the vote lasted for over 70 years, and countless women struggled, protested, and were imprisoned for the cause.
 As suffrage leader Lucy Burns, who served more jail time than any other American suffragist, once observed: "I think we have done all this for women, and we have sacrificed everything we possessed for them, and now let them fight for it now."

 As these Mighty Girls remind us, now is the time to honor their sacrifice and cast your ballot on Election Day.
 After all, while these girls are honoring the past struggle, full of all the blood, sweat, and tears it took to win the vote, they also represent our future.
 We vote not just for us, but for them: to create a more just and peaceful world in which they have hope and opportunity, and where their passions and talents can find expression wherever their dreams take them.

 Suffragists - Votes for Women!

 "After studying about how women were finally given the right to vote 100 years ago, these young women created their own Halloween costumes to honor these courageous women!"

 "100 years ago women won the right to vote.
 No more than ever we need to fight for all human's rights!"

 "5 year old Navy first learned about Susan B Anthony a couple months ago and was instantly set on dressing up as the historical icon for Halloween."